 A few years ago, former New York Times columnist Robert Lipsyte proclaimed that in order to understand the various ups, downs, twists and turns of the roller coaster that was twentieth century baseball, all one really needed to know were the stories of five iconic Yankees.
 Three of them are Hall of Famers: Babe Ruth, Joe DiMaggio and Mickey Mantle.
 The fourth was perhaps the most infamous owner in the history of the game: George Steinbrenner.
 The fifth was Jim Bouton

 From the day he first stepped into the Yankee clubhouse Jim Bouton has been the sports world's deceptive revolutionary.
 Behind the jokes and All American good looks lurked a radical spirit that challenged the establishment at every turn, pulling it as if by sheer will out of the dark.
 As a player and later as a broadcaster Bouton confronted the conservative sports world and compelled it to catch up with a rapidly changing American society.
 The gate-keepers cringed at every turn but despite their efforts to beat him back, Bouton succeeded in modernizing professional sports in countless ways.
-DREAMING IN BASEBALL shows how he did it, along with the price he paid along the way.
+BOUTON shows how he did it, along with the price he paid along the way.

 When the Philadelphia Phillies signed Dick Allen in 1960, fans of the franchise envisioned bearing witness to feats never before accomplished by a Phillies player.
 A half-century later, they’re still trying to make sense of what they saw.